HiFi++: a Unified Framework for Bandwidth Extension and Speech Enhancement: Abstract

 \section{Abstract}

 Generative adversarial networks have recently demonstrated outstanding performance in neural vocoding outperforming best autoregressive and flow-based models.
 In this paper, we show that this success can be extended to other tasks of conditional audio generation.
 In particular, building upon HiFi vocoders, we propose a novel HiFi++ general framework for bandwidth extension and speech enhancement.
-We show that with the improved generator architecture and simplified multi-discriminator training, HiFi++ performs better or on par with the state-of-the-art in these tasks while spending significantly less computational resources.
+We show that with the improved generator architecture, HiFi++ performs better or comparably with the state-of-the-art in these tasks while spending significantly less computational resources.
 The effectiveness of our approach is validated through a series of extensive experiments.